How Do I Become a Surrogate? 10 Steps Potential Surrogates Can Expect

 At Circle, a successful surrogate:

-• Has delivered a child of her own, and is currently parenting at least one child.
+Has delivered a child of her own and is currently parenting at least one child.

-• Is between 21-44 years of age.
+Is between 21 and 42 years of age.

 Gestational surrogacy is an arrangement in which a woman carries a child to term for intended parents who cannot have children on their own.
-This woman is referred to as a gestational surrogate or gestational carrier and can also more commonly be called a surrogate.
+This woman is referred to as a gestational surrogate or gestational carrier and can also be more commonly called a surrogate.
 Intended parents create fertilized embryos through in vitro fertilization, sometimes with the assistance of an egg donor or sperm donor.
 These embryos are cultivated in a laboratory and transferred into the surrogate’s uterus.
 Women who are gestational surrogates have no genetic relationship to the child(ren) they carry.
 Gestational surrogates do not use their eggs.

-In traditional surrogacy, the surrogate has a biological relationship to the child(ren) she carries; she uses her own eggs to create the embryos.
+In traditional surrogacy, the surrogate has a biological relationship to the child(ren) she carries; she uses her eggs to create the embryos.

 The more common type of surrogacy today is gestational surrogacy.
-Circle Surrogacy ONLY works with Gestational Surrogacy; Circle surrogates will NEVER share DNA with the babies they carry.
+Circle Surrogacy ONLY works with gestational surrogacy; Circle surrogates will NEVER share DNA with the babies they carry.

 3. Fill Out Our Application & Connect With the Circle Team!

-When you’re ready, you can fill out our surrogate application.
-It takes only a few minutes, and you can do it right from your phone!
+When you're ready, you can fill out our surrogate application.
+It takes only a few minutes, and you can do it from your phone!

 4. Match With Intended Parents

-• Do I want to help a heterosexual couple or a same sex couple?
+Do I want to help a heterosexual couple or a same sex couple?

 When it comes to matching, there are three main requirements to connect a surrogate and intended parent(s): legal fit, personality fit, and views on termination and selective reduction.

-If you don’t feel it’s a match, we’ll share additional parent profiles with you until you find “the one”.
+If you don’t feel it’s a match, we’ll share additional parent profiles with you until you find “the one.”
 (Trust us, you’ll know in your gut when you’ve found your intended parents!)

 5. Finalize Legal Agreements & Contracts

-Once negotiations are complete, you’ll sign and return your Agreement(s) and the process will move forward.
+Once negotiations are complete, you’ll sign and return your Agreement(s), and the process will move forward.

 6. Complete Medical Screenings

-7. Prepare for - and Travel to - the Embryo Transfer
+7. Prepare for—and Travel to—the Embryo Transfer

 8. Pregnancy!